New Research Preserves Cells, Cool as Ice

-Newswise — A method to store advanced cell models has been developed by researchers at the University of Warwick.
+According to a study published in the journal JACS Au, a new technology could enhance the cryopreservation of cells, tissue culture, and 3D cell models for various applications, such as research, medical therapies, and agriculture.

-The technology, which was shared in the journal JACS Au, could improve the cryopreservation of cells, tissue culture and 3D cells models used variety of applications, including research, medical therapies and agriculture.
+The technology that was recently published in the journal JACS Au has the potential to enhance the process of cryopreserving cells, tissue cultures, and 3D cell models.
+This could benefit a wide range of fields, including research, medical treatments, and agriculture.

-Cryopreservation is the process of freezing cells at very low temperatures to preserve them for later use.
-However, when cells are frozen, ice can form inside the cells, which can damage or kill them.
-This is a particular problem for 2D and 3D cellular models, which replicate some of the properties of organs and have complex structures that make it difficult for cryoprotectants to reach all their constituent cells.
+Cryopreservation is a way of freezing cells at extremely low temperatures for preservation, but ice formation inside cells during this process can harm or kill them.
+This is especially problematic for 2D and 3D cell models, which have complex structures that make it hard for cryoprotectants (substances that protect cells during freezing) to reach all the cells.

-The new method developed by the researchers at the University of Warwick uses soluble ice nucleating polysaccharides (a type of molecule that interacts with ice) produced by tree pollens to ensure ice forms outside of cells.
-This helps prevent the formation of damaging ice in cell interiors.
-The method was tested on a variety of 2D and 3D tissue models and was found to be effective in reducing intracellular ice formation and improving cell viability.
+The researchers at the University of Warwick developed a new method to improve cryopreservation, which involves using soluble ice nucleating polysaccharides derived from tree pollens.
+These molecules interact with ice to ensure that it forms outside of cells, which prevents damage to the cell interior.
+The method was tested on various 2D and 3D tissue models, and it successfully reduced intracellular ice formation while improving cell viability.

 The work has particular importance because of a recent decision by the US Food and Drug Administration, removing the requirement to test new drugs on animals and expanding the need for methods for storing and transporting organ-like cell models.

-Dr Thomas Whale, Department of Chemistry at the University of Warwick, said: “Cryopreservation is essential across all biomedical research and drug discovery.
-Most people assume cryopreservation is focussed on stopping ice forming, but it is actually essential to help ice form, at the highest temperature possible.
-We achieved this, and show that by helping the ice form we can dramatically improve the recovery of these cells”.
+Dr Thomas Whale, from the Department of Chemistry at the University of Warwick, explained that cryopreservation is critical in biomedical research and drug discovery.
+Contrary to popular belief, cryopreservation isn't about preventing ice formation, but rather about promoting it at the highest temperature possible.
+The researchers were successful in achieving this and demonstrated that by facilitating ice formation outside of the cells, they were able to significantly improve the recovery of the cells.

-Professor Matthew Gibson, Department of Chemistry, University of Warwick, added: “This innovative work has been inspired by nature, which has evolved elegant solutions to control exactly when, and where ice forms.
-Our discovery shows that we can store complex cell models in a freezer, so they are ‘ready to use’, to advance basic biomedical research.
-Another advance is that wider available of complex cell models may reduce the need for animal testing in the drug development process.”
+Professor Matthew Gibson of the Department of Chemistry at the University of Warwick explained that their method was inspired by natural solutions to control ice formation.
+He also added that the technology could store complex cell models in a freezer, making them "ready to use" for basic biomedical research.
+Additionally, the availability of such complex cell models could reduce the need for animal testing in drug development.

 Read the full paper here.